Bradley-Hower/201-reading-notes/class-11.md

 src - This provides the path for the video so it can be loaded.
 As with other attributes with links, `src` is set equal to a link within quotes.

-controls - allows for playback buttons in a video.
+controls - Allows for playback buttons in a video.
 Without a built-out solution, it's necessary to include this property.
 Not only is important for those with audio, visual, or neurological impairments, but how annoying would it be to watch a video, miss the first five seconds, and have to watch it all over again, multiple times, just to try to figure out what that first five seconds was.
 Annoying!

-fallback link - anchor link within the video tags, this serves as another option for folks who don't have an updated browser to view a video.
+fallback link - Anchor link within the video tags, this serves as another option for folks who don't have an updated browser to view a video.
 It improves accessibility.
 Most people don't like to include this option as it encourages content theft and besides, people should update their browsers.

-width and height - similar to images, is a good placeholder in case the web page does not load entirely.
+width and height - Similar to images, is a good placeholder in case the web page does not load entirely.
+Addtionally, text within paragraph tags, nested within the video tags, can give us some information, likeunto an alt attribute.

-autoplay - plays video automatically upon page load.
+autoplay - Plays video automatically upon page load.

-loop - automatically replays a video.
+loop - Automatically replays a video.

-muted - turns off sound for video.
+muted - Turns off sound for video.

-poster - sets an image thumbnail before playing.
+poster - Sets an image thumbnail before playing.
 Great for giving viewers a sense of the content.

-preload - buffers files, with the following options:
+preload - Buffers files, with the following options:

-1. None. no buffering. does not buffer the file.
+1. None.
+No buffering.
+Does not buffer the file.
 2. Auto.
-Buffering on. buffers the media file.
+Buffering on.
+Buffers the media file.
 3. Metadata.
 Only buffers metadata.

 ### Subtitles

 Subtitles have so many use cases.
-Assisting the hearing impaired, assisting people who can't hear the audio clearly due to various environments and speaking situations, and lastly, people speak different languages.
+Assisting the hearing impaired, assisting people who can't hear the audio clearly due to various environments and speaker setups, and lastly, people speak different languages.
 There are clear motivations for putting in subtitles.

 With WebVTT, subtitles are easier.
 Coming as a .vtt file, the content of the file follows the following format: